 "On a river cruise, there is the advantage of unpacking only the once, but seeing lots of places.
 And it's easier to follow on the map where you are; you can look out for landmarks!"

-Each company and cruise liner will have a different dress code, so it's worth reading all the information on their website before you commence the
+Each trip and cruise liner will have different dress codes, so it's worth reading all the information on the website before you commence the

-If your embarkation point is in another country, meaning you'll have to fly in order to get there, remember to think about what to wear on the flight and double check what documentation you'll need to take with you.
+If your departure point is in another country, (meaning you'll have to fly in order to get there) double check what documentation you'll need to take with you, baggage allowance and think about what to wear on the flight, plus any medication and extra items you'll need to bring with you.

 "Look on the cruise channel on Sky - there are lots of bargains!"